 - The CAFR is the highest form of recognition in the area of governmental accounting and financial reporting.
 The District's CAFR is evaluated and judged by an impartial panel of the GFOA to meet the high standards of the program including demonstrating a constructive "spirit of full disclosure" to clearly communicate its financial story to its users.

 The District has obtained this award for the past five fiscal years and will continue to submit its CAFR to the award program and obtain the award on an annual basis.
+(Annually)

-(Annually) - 3.6 Fiscal reserves management for the maintenance/replacement/expansion of the District's infrastructure To support the District's vision to have adequate reserves for repair and maintenance of our infrastructure, the District will reserve and restrict sufficient funds to meet the needs of the District's Capital Improvement Plan (CIP) for each of its cost centers.
+3.6 Fiscal reserves management for the maintenance/replacement/expansion of the District's infrastructure - To support the District's vision to have adequate reserves for repair and maintenance of our infrastructure, the District will reserve and restrict sufficient funds to meet the needs of the District's Capital Improvement Plan (CIP) for each of its cost centers.
 Management will review each cost center's capital budget annually to ensure sufficient funding to meet the capital expenditure needs of the District.
 The Board will annually review and approve the CIP.
 The District will continue to research, evaluate, and submit grant applications for capital improvement projects.
-(2017)
+(2017)Reserve policy was updated in FY2015/2016 which established more reserve funds for tracking and planning purposes.
+(Annual review)